facebook/zstd/doc/zstd_compression_format.md

 A compressed block is a succession of _sequences_ .
 A sequence is a literal copy command, followed by a match copy command.
 A literal copy command specifies a length.
-It is the number of bytes to be copied (or extracted) from the [Literals Section].
+It is the number of bytes to be copied (or extracted) from the Literals Section.
 A match copy command specifies an offset and a length.

-When all _sequences_ are decoded, if there is are any literals left in the _literal section_, these bytes are added at the end of the block.
+When all _sequences_ are decoded, if there are literals left in the _literal section_, these bytes are added at the end of the block.

 This is described in more detail in [Sequence Execution](#sequence-execution)